grueble/contractor-solidarity/content/kyr.md

 title: "Rights, Retaliation, and HR"
 layout: "breadcrumb_page"
 sublink: "/rights"
+CustomSummary: "In most cases, joining together with your coworkers to improve your working conditions under your contracting company is your legally protected right under the National Labor Relations Act (NLRA)."
 ---

 YOUR RIGHT TO ORGANIZE AT WORK

-In most cases, joining together with your coworkers to improve your working conditions under your contracting company is your legally protected right under the National Labor Relations Act (NLRA) [<https://www.nlrb.gov/how-we-work/national-labor-relations-act>].
+In most cases, joining together with your coworkers to improve your working conditions under your contracting company is your legally protected right under the National Labor Relations Act [NLRA](https://www.nlrb.gov/how-we-work/national-labor-relations-act).
 However, certain types of employees (like Independent Contractors on a 1099) do not have these same protections.

 To learn more about your workplace organizing right and who is covered, go to <https://www.nlrb.gov/rights-we-protect/rights/employee-rights> and <https://www.nlrb.gov/resources/faq/nlrb>.